CaNS-World/CaNS/README.md

  * Neumann-Dirichlet
  * Periodic

-In the third domain direction, the code is more flexible as it solves it with Gauss elimination, there the grid can also be non-uniform.
+In the third domain direction, the code is more flexible as it uses Gauss elimination.
+There the grid can also be non-uniform.

 **Update**